-- 2.22 Press releases in the name of the SYPTE will only be issued through the Corporate Communications Manager and/or Senior Communications Officer.
-Press releases in the name of the Authority will only be issued through the Monitoring Officer.
-Press releases are not issued by the Authority on behalf of political groups.
+2.19 Press releases are not issued by the Authority on behalf of political groups.
 They can contain the comments of Members and Committee Chairs where they are speaking in connection with the roles given to them by the Authority.
 Officer's comments can be included on professional and technical issues.
+Where

-Where Members are to be quoted in the press releases, approval will be sought in advance from the relevant Member. - 2.23 SYPTE publications and other publicity material produced by SYPTE will not normally feature individual Authority Members.
-In general, media requests for comments or opinion on SYPTE/Authority policy or political matters should be referred to the Director General, Director of Strategy, Director of Customer Experience and/or the Monitoring Officer to the Authority in the first instance.
+- Members are to be quoted in the press releases, approval will be sought in advance from the relevant Member. - 2.20 In general, media requests for comments or opinion onAuthority policy or political matters should be referred to the Head of Paid Services, to the Authority in the first instance.